Invisalign vs Braces · Decision Guide · Last reviewed May 2026

 Which is better for international patients?

 Invisalign, generally.
 Aligners are portable and the ClinCheck plan and aligner series can be shared with any Invisalign-trained orthodontist worldwide.
-Fixed braces require in-person adjustments every 8 weeks, harder to fit around international travel.
+Fixed braces require in-person adjustments every 4 to 8 weeks, harder to fit around international travel.

 Which option needs retainers afterwards?